Community-Based Participatory Research Program (CBPR)

 - Enhance community capacity by supporting equal community participation in research for which they will directly benefit

 - Establish sustainable programs that improve health behaviors and health outcomes in health disparity populations

 - Accelerate the translation of research findings to health disparity communities by designing effective and culturally tailored interventions

-CBPR begins with a research topic of importance to the community and combines knowledge with action to improve health outcomes and eliminate health disparities.
+CBPR begins with the involvement of and a research topic of importance to the community and combines knowledge with action to improve health outcomes and eliminate health disparities.
 These projects address a wide array of diseases and conditions, including cancer, diabetes, heart disease, and HIV/AIDS.
 NIMHD launched its CBPR program in 2005 and funded 25 CBPR planning grants to plan and pilot health interventions.
 In 2008, NIMHD awarded 40 grants for Phase II of the program to conduct research interventions among health disparity populations.
 These grants were dispersed among 25 states across the country, including areas near the U.S.-Mexico border, the rural South, the American Indian reservations of the West, and medically underserved boroughs of New York City.
 In 2009, six additional CBPR planning grants were awarded through funding from the American Recovery and Reinvestment Act for 2 years only.
 In 2013, NIMHD awarded 33 CBPR planning grants and 14 CBPR dissemination grants.

 NIMHD currently funds existing grantees under the CBPR program.
 While there is no active CBPR funding opportunity announcement (FOA) at this time, researchers may submit proposals to other FOAs where the CBPR approach is applicable.
 Please contact the program officer for more information.

 NIH Guide No.: RFA-MD-15-010